ozwillo/ozwillo-doc/_includes/3-provisioning.md

 Accepted status codes:

-- 2xx: request acknowledged, the app factory will do the job;
+- 2xx: request acknowledged, the app factory will do the job
-- 4xx: request cannot be honoured (for instance, the organization already owns an instance of this application and it is limited to one);
+- 4xx: request cannot be honoured (for instance, the organization already owns an instance of this application and it is limited to one)
-- any other non-2xx will be declared a failure too (maybe we'll follow redirect, but let's say for now that we won't).
+- any other non-2xx will be declared a failure too (maybe we'll follow redirect, but let's say for now that we won't)

 #### #2 Provider provisioning
 {: #ref-3-2-2}

 By provider provisioning we mean the installation process needed on the provider servers.
 As previously explained in the [introduction](#ref-3) to this section, this step can be implemented in various ways:

-- fully automatic (for instance - but not restricted to - a multitenant architecture where a single software instance manages several application instances);
+- fully automatic (for instance - but not restricted to - a multitenant architecture where a single software instance manages several application instances)
-- half automatic (requires a manual validation);
+- half automatic (requires a manual validation)
-- fully manual (requires a manual installation).
+- fully manual (requires a manual installation)

 Moreover this process also depends on existing software and architectural choices.
 That being said, we can give the following guidelines: